zzc6332/worker-handler/README.md

   A `Promise` object.

-  When a terminating response is made in `Action`, the `promise` will become `fulfilled` and receive the response message.
+  When a `terminating response` is made in `Action`, the `promise` will become `fulfilled` and receive the response message.

-  If an error is thrown in `Action` or the terminating response message made by `Action` cannot be structured cloned, the `promise` will become `rejected` and receive the error.
+  If an error is thrown in `Action` or the `terminating response` message made by `Action` cannot be structured cloned, and the current environment does not support `Proxy`, the `promise` will become `rejected` and receive the error message.

-  When the `promise` is settled, the connection is closed, and `Action` will not make any more response messages (including non-terminating response messages).
+  When the `promise` is settled, the connection is closed, and `Action` will not make any more response messages (including `non-terminating response` messages).

 - `onmessage`:

-  A callback function that is called when `Action` makes a non-terminating response message.
+  A callback function that is called when `Action` makes a `non-terminating response` message.

-  It receives a parameter `e`, through which the non-terminating response message made by `Action` can be accessed via `e.data`.
+  It receives a parameter `e`, through which the `non-terminating response` message made by `Action` can be accessed via `e.data`.

 - `onmessageerror`:

-  A callback function that is called when the non-terminating response message made by `Action` cannot be structured cloned.
+  A callback function that is called when the `non-terminating response` message made by `Action` cannot be structured cloned  and the current environment does not support `Proxy`.

   In `typescript`, this situation is usually detected during type checking, so there is generally no need to listen for the `messageerror` event.